-An online divorce service in the United Kingdom recently noted that more than 200 couples who filed for divorce in 2018 cited addiction to Fortnite or other video games as a reason for the divorce.
+An online divorce service in the United Kingdom recently noted that more than 200 couples who filed for divorce in 2018 cited video game addiction to Fortnite or other video games as a reason for the divorce.
 Fortnite, which is a popular online game wherein players around the world engage in a battle royale, has grown in popularity among children, teenagers and adults alike.

 Images of NFL players and soccer stars performing Fortnite dances have flashed on TV while children as young as 9 are reportedly going to rehab to deal with their gaming addiction.
 Addiction to video games, including Fortnite, has grown in such intensity over the past year that the World Health Organization (WHO) included “gaming disorder” within the 11th revision of its International Statistical Classification of Disease and Related Health Problems as of June 2018.